Xitog/hamill/README.md

 A simple lightweight markup language outputting HTML.
 Implementations are available in JavaScript and Python 3.

+First version released in 2020.
+Version 2 released in 2022.

+You can try it live [here](https://xitog.github.io/dgx/informatique/hamilljs/hamill_live.html).

 ## Comments, HR and BR

 ``// This is a comment``